Shallowfication Shifts Cultures

 That sounds abstract until you watch it happen in normal life.
 A phrase, a posture, a micro-genre of humor, a design style, a political framing.
 It shows up everywhere for a month, then vanishes.
 Not because it was resolved, but because the system stopped serving it.

-Culture is not one big thing.
+Culture isn’t one big thing.
 It’s more like overlapping currents.
 People pick things up, remix them, carry them into different rooms, and drop them back into circulation.
 When the circulation system changes, the currents change too.

 What travels now is what fits the interface Link to heading